thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ## All Certificates

-This section outlines requirements on X.509 certificates applicable to all PKI entities.
-These requirements apply to certificates issued within the IoT device PKI (root, subordinate, and end entity certificates used to authenticate IoT devices), not to public WebPKI server certificates.
-This section focuses on X.509 v3 certificates.
+This section outlines the requirements for X.509 certificates that apply to all PKI entities.
+These requirements apply to certificates issued within the IoT device PKI (i.e., root, subordinate and end entity certificates used to authenticate IoT devices), rather than to public WebPKI server certificates.
+The section focuses on X.509 v3 certificates.

 ### Version